 Our “expert” trainer (a teacher turned full-time activist) told us that the transgender “umbrella” ranges from a child “who does in their own mind think ‘Wow, this body’s wrong and doesn’t fit me’” to a boy who “thinks ‘I’m fine with my body, but actually I don’t buy this masculine clothing thing.’”
 Which is rather a lot of children to be uncritically socially transitioned by their teachers (who, smart and savvy though they may be, are hardly qualified to do on-the-spot psychological evaluations).

 Indeed, this is a crucial point that is often neglected.
 Social transition — which is what this trainer was telling us to undertake for any child who claimed to be transgender — is a form of psychological treatment for gender dysphoria.
 Not just that.
 It is a form of psychological treatment that typically leads to irreversible medical and surgical outcomes.
-Britain’s main gender-identity clinic has seen an increase of over 4,000 percent in the number of girls seeking medical treatment for gender confusion in the past eight years.
+Britain’s main gender-identity clinic has seen an increase of over 4,000 percent in the number of girls seeking medical treatment for gender confusion in less than a decade.
 How many of those girls will be sterilized for life?
 How many will have their breasts cut off?
 How many will, like one 19-year-old lesbian I met, feel bitter regret?

 And what about the parents?
 Our LGBT Youth Scotland trainer also told us that we should avoid “outing” transgender children to their parents and, if the child so wished, exclude parents from the process entirely.
 This approach has the full backing of the Scottish government.
 And an increasing number of U.S. states — such as New Jersey — have similar guidelines.